 adb uninstall <app name.apk>

-- But in case of Uninstall, you need to know the entire package name like com.adobe.reader, which is a little tricky.
+- But in case you want to Uninstall an app, you need to know the entire package name like com.adobe.reader, which is a little tricky.

 That’s it, try this little trick on your device.